-We can serve an essential role in your criminal defense investigation.
-In most cases, our role is to find witnesses and evidence that will establish reasonable doubt.
-This will aid in the essential task of showing the jury that there is reason to believe that the defendant is not actually responsible for committing the crime.
+Morse Investigation Services can serve an essential role in your criminal defense investigation.
+In most cases, our goal is to find witnesses and evidence that will establish reasonable doubt.
+This will aid in the essential task of showing the jury that there is reason to believe that, you, the defendant, are not actually responsible for committing the crime.

-During the course of the criminal defense investigation, we will go through routine reports from police, everyday paperwork, copies of evidence, photographs, phone messages and witness statements that relate to the case.
-Our goal is to determine whether or not there are any inconsistencies from one witness to the next and determine how these inconsistencies might aid your case.
+During the course of the criminal defense investigation, we will go through routine reports from police, everyday paperwork, copies of evidence, photographs, phone messages and witness statements that relate to your case.
+Our goal is to determine whether or not there are any inconsistencies from one witness to the next.
+This information will help determine how these inconsistencies might reinforce your defense.

 We can also assist in selecting a Jury.
-Just prior to your trial the Courts release a list of elegible Jurors for your trial.
-We can take that list of names and determine everything from age, race, children, income level, and other essential information that may secretly bias a Jury member against your case.
+Just prior to trial the Courts releases a list of elegible Jurors for your trial.
+We can use that list of names to gather pertinent information on the jurors.
+Information collected would include age, race, children, income level, and other essential information that may secretly bias a Jury member against your case.

 The District Attorney has the resources of dozens of detectives and almost endless funds to prosecute a case.